turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ## Learning Goals

 * Gain an understanding of how to write clean HTML and CSS to match a provided comp
-* Understand how to implement client-side data persistence using `localStorage`
+* Understand how to implement client-side data persistence using `localStorage` and JSON
 * Understand what it looks like to have a separate data model (using a class) and DOM model
 * Incorporate & iterate over arrays in order to filter what is being displayed
 * Craft code with clean style, using small functions that show trends toward DRYness and SRP